Bandar Torkaman: Traditions

 During the Ramadan mourning season the residents rejoice, feast, and spray rose water and perfume in the mosques.
 On the first day of Ramazan they cook special oily bread and distribute them in the mosques and to neighbors.
 Also on the night of Ghadr, the young ones receive presents from their elders, mostly in the form of cash.
 Then they go to the market and buy sweetmeats and candy and hold a feast in their homes.

 In Bandar Torkaman, the 'Laleh' singing ceremony has been performed for many centuries.
 Women assemble and sing Laleh' which is a melancholy song.
 Its composer is unknown, but the song laments the hard life of brides in ancient times among Turkmans, historical events, love of life, and the pain of separation from the tribe and homeland.
-In old times the brides were separated from their natives tribes and were taken to distant regions by their husbands and often never again saw their parents.
+Historically, brides were separated from their native tribes and were taken to distant regions by their husbands and often never saw their parents again.
 Thus in their loneliness it was the following charming and melancholy song which gave them comfort:

 Tell me if the mountain beside our village still stands?
 Are the jungles there still full of fruit?
 O white birds which are flying, tell me if my clan and friends are safe and sound.

 For five days during Fitr or Qorban (sacrifice) holidays the Turkman rejoice and feast.
 They open their house gates to permit any stranger who is passing the town to step into the house and join their feast.